Teoscar Hernández Preview, Player Props: Mariners vs. Rays

 Teoscar Hernández At The Plate

-- Among the qualified batters in MLB play, his batting average ranks 53rd, his on-base percentage ranks 104th, and he is 45th in the league in slugging.
+- Among the qualified hitters, he ranks 48th in batting average, while his on-base percentage ranks 102nd and he is 48th in slugging.

-- Hernandez is batting .400 with two homers during his last outings and is on a 15-game hitting streak.
+- Hernandez will look to extend his 16-game hitting streak.
+He's batting .400 with one homer over the course of his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.